Exam 2 Review#

 Practice#

-These practice questions are NOT representative of the typical question on the exam, but are representative of the more difficult questions on the exam.
+The practice questions below are NOT representative of the typical question on the exam, but are representative of the more difficult questions on the exam.
 Many students are feeling pretty good about MC & matching questions (and you’ve done lots of those on PL so far) and less confident when there’s less structure.
 So, I figured if we did these together…we’d get everyone feeling a bit more confident!

-The form we’ll use for today (we’ll just keep using the same one….): https://forms.gle/wf1dayq5fw8VNMPR9
+The form we’ll use for today (we’ll just keep using the same one….): https://forms.gle/NbSqNnTjRYtKRsUk9

 Q1#